hilltracer/rchain/README.md

 ### Caveats

-During this pre-release phase of the RChain software, there are some [known issues](https://github.com/rchain/rchain/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+During this pre-release phase of the Rhonix software, there are some [known issues](https://github.com/rhonixlabs/rhonix/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 ### Filing Issues

-File issues in GitHub repository issue tracker: [File a bug](https://github.com/rchain/rchain/issues/new/choose).
+File issues in GitHub repository issue tracker: [File a bug](https://github.com/rhonixlabs/rhonix/issues/new/choose).

 ## Acknowledgements

-We use YourKit to profile rchain performance.
+We use YourKit to profile rhonix performance.
 YourKit supports open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of
 <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a> and
 <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,